giuseppecrj/ethereum-none-custodial-authentication/README.md

   // the user now needs to enter their new password, you should hold the
   // the encryptedKeyInfo somewhere ready for the next method below
-  // below method should you what the next steps are };
+  // below method should show you what the next steps are };

 interface ChangePassword {